 - Falls at shopping centres

-- Falls on footpaths, car parks, ie slips, trips and falls
+- Falls on footpaths or in car parks, including slips, trips and falls

-- Assaults or accidents or injuries which occur in hotels, clubs or entertainment venues
+- Assaults or accidents or injuries that occur in hotels, clubs or entertainment venues

 - Sporting and recreational injuries

 - Defective or faulty products

 - School based injuries

 - Boating accidents